 12. Marble used for outdoor stairs, building facing and monuments.

-The combined recreational, agricultural, fish, forest product, livestock, comfort, sea level, transportation and corrosion consequences of combustion of fossil carbon will cause major human population migrations, which migrations by themselves will lead to many difficulties.
+The combined recreational, agricultural, fish, forest product, livestock, comfort, sea level, transportation and corrosion consequences of combustion of fossil carbon are causing major human population migrations, such as from Africa to Europe, which migrations by themselves lead to many difficulties.

 Many people, both in Canada and abroad, are facing loss of their life savings, loss of farm or ranch production capacity, loss of sea food, inundation of their land or starvation as a result of the gluttonous ongoing use of fossil fuels by North American electricity generators, Canadian tar sands oil producers and Norh American vehicle owners.
 Both electricity generators and oil producers have alternative non-fossil fuel energy sources available to them at a higher cost.
 If the electricity generators, oil producers and their regulators do not voluntarily cease use of fossil fuels for prime energy production, their executives may soon become assassination targets.
 The message that Canadian and American electricity generators and oil producers should not be doing things that deprive persons in other coutries of critical resources necessary to sustain human life will likely be driven home with bullets if the responsible persons fail to act voluntarily.

-Oil producers and OPA and OEB personnel that authorize further major long term use of fossil fuels may in effect be signing their own death warrants.
+Persons who authorize further major long term use of fossil fuels may in effect be signing their own death warrants.
 The threat is not just Arab countries.
-The threatened countries include but are not limited to the UK, Netherlands, Italy, Bangladesh and the Philipines, all of which are facing near term multi-billion dollar expenditures to prevent inundation due to rising sea levels.
+The threatened countries include but are not limited to the UK, Netherlands, Italy, Bangladesh and the Philipines, all of which are facing near term tens of billions dollar expenditures to prevent inundation due to rising sea levels.
 The threat also includes North American owners of ski resorts, farms, ranches and ocean front properties.
 Many parties that own land in the Fraser delta in British Columbia, in Florida, on New York - New Jersey coast and on the US gulf coast are also at risk due to the rising sea level.

 FOSSIL CARBON TAX: